christinevargas/H-2-knOw/README.md

 Currently, Fullcalendar.io does not support the creation of bi-weekly events.
 In order to implement bi-weekly events into this application, I had to hardcode multiple same events with different dates.
 I am aware that this is not efficient and will spend more time determining a better way of scheduling events in the application.
 This will mostly likely be accounted for in my models/backend. <br />

+Additionally, to ensure that I am producing quality code, I will add unit tests.
+Unit tests will add accountability and provide documentation. <br />

 Lastly, I am working on deploying the application with Heroku.

 ### Known Issues